 Course and curriculum changes, additions and removals begin in the responsible academic unit.
 Submitting incomplete or poorly written proposals delays implementation and creates additional work for not only committees and administration, but also the proposing individuals.
-Individuals are encouraged to see Appendix B for best practices in submitting course and curriculum proposals (Error!
-Reference source not found.).
-Steps for all approvals and notifications for curriculum and course changes, for both undergraduate and graduate levels, can be found in Error!
-Reference source not found..
+Individuals are encouraged to see Appendix B for best practices in submitting course and curriculum proposals (Appendix B: Best Practices for Successful Course and Curriculum Proposals).
+Steps for all approvals and notifications for curriculum and course changes, for both undergraduate and graduate levels, can be found in Appendix A: Routing Tables for Various Proposals.